polilluminato/awesome-pubdev/README.md

 * [dash_chat](https://pub.dev/packages/dash_chat) - The most complete Chat UI for flutter inspired by react-native-gifted-chat.
 * [flutter_chat_bubble](https://pub.dev/packages/flutter_chat_bubble) - Flutter widget for creating different types of chat bubble.
 You can use different properties of this Widget and create beautiful Chat Bubbles.

+## Crypto

+*Libraries to use cryptographic functions in a Flutter App.*
 ## Database

 *Libraries to manage database in a Flutter App.*